YaelChen/OOP_exercise/README.md

 # OOP_exercise
-a python Classes exercise from self.py course
+a python Classes exercise from Campus.il's "Next.py" python course.

 methods for deposit, withdraw and check balance in the account.